vincd/security-tips/docs/git.md

 Git
 ===

-Some website exposes `.git` to the internet.
+Some website exposes `.git` to the Internet.
 To check if the website is vulnerable, then check for the following path:

 ```